 In "Alvin and the Outcasts", Hiccup gives himself up to Alvin the Treacherous to save the villagers, promising to prove his reputation as the "dragon conqueror".
 They take him to Dragon Island, where he is able to get Toothless and turn the tables on them.

-In "We Are Family Part 2" Hiccup tried this on an outcast guard, but didn't have the strength to knock the guy out.
+In "We Are Family, Part Two" Hiccup tried this on an outcast guard, but didn't have the strength to knock the guy out.

 Kill It with Water: The Scaldron, first mentioned in the film, shoots boiling water instead of fire.

-Kill It with Fire: Most dragons, naturally, with fire ranging from traditional fire out of Nadders and Nightmares, to magma bursts out of a Gronkle, to the Night Fury' plasma blast.
+Kill It with Fire: Most dragons, naturally, with fire ranging from traditional fire out of Nadders and Nightmares, to magma bursts out of a Gronckle, to the Night Fury's plasma blast.

 Knight of Cerebus: Alvin the Treacherous.
 Not only is he actually pretty terrifying, he's completely ruthless.
-At the end of Season 1, he learns dragon taming.
+To make matters worse, season one ends with him managing to tame the Whispering Death that has a grudge against Toothless.

 The Vikings of Berk have brokered a fragile peace with the dragons they once fought, with the once-ostracized chief's son Hiccup (a Handicapped Badass) leading the younger Vikings' efforts at studying, domesticating and riding the dragons.